 Help the poverty alleviation Improve the local life; health, education, communication, and income sector.

-The trekkers do need to divert to other destination by weather concern.
+The trekkers do need to divert to other destinations by weather concerns.

 Q. Why?
-Not to expand road across Lukla!
+Not to expand the road across Lukla!

-Similarly, to drive from low elevation to in the high elevation in the shortest time is not good for our health due to more chance of suffering by altitude sickness.
-Our body needs more time to acclimatize such high elevation, so trekking is only one best way to explore Everest Base Camp.
+Similarly, to drive from low elevation to high elevation in the shortest time is not good for our health due to more chance of suffering from altitude sickness.
+Our body needs more time to acclimatize to such high elevations, so trekking is only one best way to explore Everest Base Camp.

-The road connection is predicted to improve the flow of the domestic and global tourist in the Everest Region, which will be great effort to Nepal’s economy.
-Likewise, the road will also make less difficult for the people who fly to Lukla in case of flight obstacle.
+The road connection is predicted to improve the flow of domestic and global tourists in the Everest Region, which will be a great effort to Nepal’s economy.
+Likewise, the road will also make it less difficult for the people who fly to Lukla in case of flight obstacle.
 Locals will no longer be obliged to take the flight to attain the neighboring districts.
 Previously, due to awful weather pressure travelers to remain stocked at Lukla Airport for day to many days.
-The road to Lukla is the best way for all solution.
+The road to Lukla is the best way for all solutions.
 The extension of the road network right up to the foothills of Everest is predictable to reduce the price of meals and various daily essentials.